Atreyu Trading Disclaimers and Disclosures

 After-Hours Trading Risk Disclosure

-Pursuant to both FINRA and NASDAQ rules, Atreyu Group is required to provide the following disclosures regarding risk associated with customer trading in the Pre-Market and Post-Market Sessions:
+Pursuant to both FINRA and NASDAQ rules, Atreyu Trading is required to provide the following disclosures regarding risk associated with customer trading in the Pre-Market and Post-Market Sessions:

 Risk of Lower Liquidity.
 Liquidity refers to the ability of market participants to buy and sell securities.
 Generally, the more orders that are available in a market, the greater the liquidity.
 Liquidity is important because greater liquidity it is easier for investors to buy or sell securities, and as a result, investors are more likely to pay or receive a competitive price for securities purchased or sold.
 There may be lower liquidity in extended hours trading as compared to regular market hours.
 As a result, your order may only be partially executed, or not at all.

 Risk of Higher Volatility.
 Volatility refers to the changes in price that securities undergo when trading.
 Generally, the higher the volatility of a security, the greater its price swings.
 There may be greater volatility in extended hours trading than in regular market hours.
 As a result, your order may only be partially executed, or not at all, or you may receive an inferior price in extended hours trading than you would during regular market hours.

 Risk of Changing Prices.
 The prices of securities traded in extended hours trading may not reflect the prices either at the end of regular market hours or upon the opening of the next morning.
 As a result, you may receive an inferior price in extended hours trading than you would during regular market hours.